OchaBanana/ncsc_labs/day_1/connect_ipmi/connect_ipmi.rst

 .. _connect_ipmi:

 ---------------------------------
-a: Connect to and using IPMI
+Lab 1a: Connect to and using IPMI
 ---------------------------------